 Sunbeam’s goals align with Head Start Child Development and Early Learning Framework, Oklahoma Early Learning Guidelines and Creative Curriculum/Teaching Strategies (TS) GOLD curricula and assessment tools.
-The five major goal areas are: Social-Emotional, Language and Literacy, Approaches to Learning, Cognition and General Knowledge, and Physical Well-Being.
-In each area, goals for children’s development are identified, as well as specific areas and examples of knowledge and skills associated with each goal.
+The five major goal areas are: Social-Emotional, Language and Literacy, Approaches to Learning, Cognition and General Knowledge and Physical Well-Being.

 - The Health Services Advisory Committee and Education Committee provide families with opportunities to assist with the guidance of health-related services and classroom curriculum activities.

-- Families are invited to volunteer in Early Childhood Services classrooms and are encouraged to apply for employment opportunities.
-Additionally, families join in Parent-Child Interaction activities and monthly Parent Education Workshops.
+- Families are invited to volunteer in their child’s classroom, apply for employment opportunities, join in Parent-Child Interaction activities, and participate in monthly Parent Education Workshops.

-- Male/Father Engagement activities are offered monthly to encourage father figures and male family members to be actively involved in our program, child rearing, and in their children’s lives.
+- Male/Father Engagement activities are offered monthly to encourage father figures and male family members to be actively involved in their child life, learning, and child rearing.

-Independent evaluations of children enrolled at Educare are provided by Anslem Learning.
-Educare teachers gather data at progress checkpoints quarterly and children receive quarterly mental health assessments, evaluations, and referrals as needed for additional services.
+Independent evaluations of children enrolled at Educare OKC were provided by Anselm Learning.
+Educare OKC teachers gather data at progress checkpoints quarterly and children receive quarterly mental health assessments, evaluations, and referrals, as needed, for additional services.

 Educare OKC partners with a variety of organizations to provide services